interiormut/ci-experiments/README.md

 the cook stage is not persisted as a BuildKit cache mount.

 `Dockerfile.cache-mount` uses one release build and persists Cargo's registry, git checkout, and target directories through BuildKit cache mounts.
-GitHub Actions exports the BuildKit layers with `type=gha`; the cache mounts are therefore available to subsequent builds on the same workflow cache scope.
+The mounts are reusable by later steps using the same BuildKit builder.
+The `type=gha` exporter persists BuildKit's exported cache according to the backend's support and retention behavior; it is not an unlimited or permanent Cargo artifact store.

 `Dockerfile.cargo-chef-fixed` keeps the cargo-chef structure but mounts the same BuildKit target cache in both `cargo chef cook` and `cargo build`.
 This is